openzipkin/zipkin/zipkin-storage/cassandra/README.md

 Zipkin's storage layer logs to the category "zipkin2.storage.cassandra", but you may wish to see the entire "zipkin2" when troubleshooting.

-Depending on details desired, the underlying driver's category "com.datastax.driver.core" at debug level may help.
+If you want to see requests and latency, set the logging category "com.datastax.oss.driver.internal.core.tracker.RequestLogger" to DEBUG.

-If you just want to see queries and latency, set the category "com.datastax.driver.core.QueryLogger.NORMAL" to debug or trace.
-Trace level includes bound values.
+TRACE includes query values.

-See [Logging Query Latencies](http://docs.datastax.com/en/developer/java-driver/3.0/supplemental/manual/logging/#logging-query-latencies) for more details.
+See [Request Logger](https://docs.datastax.com/en/developer/java-driver/4.9/manual/core/request_tracker/#request-logger) for more details.

 ## Testing
 This module conditionally runs integration tests against a local Cassandra instance.